Julia and Come’s son, Ndayizeye, was only 8 when malaria ended his life.

 Already, more than 2,200 people have died.
 Sixteen children supported by World Vision programs have died, including Ndayizeye.

 Compare those numbers to the U.S., where annually about 1,500 malaria cases are reported; and most of those are travelers returning or coming to the country from abroad, according to the U.S. Centers for Disease Control and Prevention.

-The disease is spread by mosquitos carrying a parasite and symptoms include fever and chills that, if untreated, can be fatal.
+Malaria is spread by mosquitos carrying a parasite and symptoms include fever and chills that, if untreated, can be fatal.
 The CDC says an estimated 214 million malaria cases occurred worldwide in 2014 with a death toll of 438,000.

 Too poor to prevent malaria